 You have used value types throughout this book; for example, int is a value type.
 This chapter discusses not only using value types but also defining custom value types.
-One of the key concepts for a value type is the ability to compare instance for the same value, a concept also possible on reference types.
-However, rather than coding this feature from scratch C# 9 and 10 provide shortcuts via the record construct using a record struct and a record class respectively.
-This chapter explores structs, records, and specific value type called an enum.
+One of the key concepts for a value type is the ability to compare instances for the same value, a concept also possible on reference types.
+However, rather than coding this feature from scratch, C# 9.0 and 10.0 provide shortcuts via the record construct using a record struct and a record class, respectively.
+This chapter explores structs, records, and a specific value type called an enum.

 All types discussed so far have fallen into one of two categories: reference types and value types.
 The differences between the types in each category stem from differences in copying strategies, which in turn result in each type being stored differently in memory.
 As a review, this Beginner Topic reintroduces the value type/reference type discussion for those readers who are unfamiliar with these issues.

 Variables of value types directly contain their values, as shown in Figure 9.1.
 The variable name is associated directly with the storage location in memory where the value is stored.
 Because of this, when a second variable is assigned the value of an original variable, a copy of the original variable’s value is made to the storage location associated with the second variable.
 Two variables never refer to the same storage location (unless one or both are out or ref parameters, which are, by definition, aliases for another variable).
 Changing the value of the original variable will not affect the value in the second variable, because each variable is associated with a different storage location.
 Consequently, changing the value of one value type variable cannot affect the value of any other value type variable.

 Figure 9.1: Value types contain the data directly

 A value type variable is like a piece of paper that has a number written on it.
 If you want to change the number, you can erase it and replace it with a different number.
 If you have a second piece of paper, you can copy the number from the first piece of paper, but the two pieces of paper are then independent; erasing and replacing the number on one of them does not change the other.